GST charges on iPhone 17: How much consumers will pay on Apple’s latest iPhone series; check deatils - BusinessToday

 iPhone 17 (Rs 82,900, 256GB): Features a 6.3-inch Super Retina XDR OLED display with 120Hz ProMotion refresh rate, dual 48MP rear cameras, A19 chip, iOS 26, and up to eight hours longer battery life than the iPhone 16.

-iPhone Air (Rs 1,19,900): A slimmer, more premium version with the same 6.3-inch display, targeting users who prioritize style and performance.
+iPhone Air (Rs 1,19,900): A slimmer, more premium version with the same 6.3-inch display, targeting users who prioritise style and performance.

 iPhone 17 Pro (Rs 1,34,900): Equipped with A19 Pro chipset, vapour chamber cooling, and a triple 48MP camera system with improved optical zoom and low-light performance.